We are reader-supported. Buying through any red colored link on our site may earn us commissions. Learn More.

 This treatment doesn’t impact the value of the diamond and is a well-respected method.
 In fact, deep boiling diamonds is the only clarity enhancement method approved by the GIA.

 When a diamond has black inclusions that don’t reach the surface, a laser can be used to burn a microscopic hole in the inclusion.
 Once the laser opens up the inclusion, the diamond is then deep boiled to remove the dark material and clear out the inclusion.

 With the laser drilling process, a small tunnel inclusion forms in the diamond where the laser is drilled.
 The formation of tunnels reduces the durability of the diamond.
+It’s also possible for dirt to become stuck inside the tunnel.
 The GIA does not sanction this procedure.
 That’s why any seller must legally disclose the diamonds that have undergone laser drilling.

 Special Laser Drilling

 Special laser drilling involves burning a microscopic thin layer on the diamond’s surface to reach the inclusion.
 These thin spots are larger than the laser drill tunnels but usually look more natural.
 The flat plane inclusion is also easier to fill than the tunnels that are created by regular laser drilling.

 While the thin layer on the diamond is hard to detect, it still impacts the durability and quality of the diamond.
 The GIA does not sanction this process and does not issue certificates to diamonds that have undergone special laser drilling.

 With fracture filling, inclusion cavities are filled with a microscopic amount of silicon and other compounds.
 Fracture filling is best for clear “feather” type inclusions that are empty cavities that can be filled to look nearly invisible.
 Many times, when a diamond is special laser drilled, the fracture is then filled.